 A natural people connector, Peta leads the group, while Belinda’s gentle, reassuring presence keeps watch from the rear.
 In our motley group, there’s a mother and daughter, two sisters, a pair of friends escaping the rigours of life on a dairy farm, working holiday travellers from Portugal and Spain, some Port Macquarie locals and me, the city dweller from Sydney.
 Together we connect generations, cultures, lifestyles and experiences and share stories as we cross the hard packed sand and head up and over Queens Head.

-We’re about 15 kilometres into today’s walk when the whales come out in style.
+We’re about 15km into today’s walk when the whales come out in style.
 The obligatory, “Is that one?”, “Do you see it?” and “It’s straight out there, see?” start, before we’re all silenced by the giant body of a southern right whale emerging from the sea in full breach.
 We walk on, marvelling at the experience – the holy grail of whale watching – until we reach Point Plomer, where another extraordinary aquatic encounter is unfolding.

 On the arc of golden sand and in the sparkling sea, a gaggle of families, campers and locals play.
 As we wander onto the beach, there’s a slight commotion – Geoff, the resident grey nurse shark, has just made his way into the shallows.
 He frolics, his dorsal fin glinting in the sunshine as the waves gently roll in.
 It’s mesmerising, and everyone, swimmers, sunbathers, and Geoff, all seem equally unperturbed.

 Forty minutes later, we reach Big Hill Beach Cottages, our home for the next two nights where an open fire crackles and wine and cheese awaits.
 We are weary but we are buzzing, chatting and laughing about the day’s encounters.
-There’s no reception at Big Hill – no messages to check, no news to google, no doom scrolling.
+There’s no reception at Big Hill – no messages to check, no news to Google, no doom scrolling.
 The disconnection creates the ultimate connection as we gather around the camp table for a hearty feast and more chatter before falling into bed.
 Bliss…

 Dawn awakenings, (active) rest and recuperation